jahaniam/semiDepth/readme.md

-Tensorflow implementation of Semi-Supervised Monocular Depth Estimation with Left-Right Consistency Using Deep Neural Network
+Tensorflow implementation of Semi-Supervised Monocular Depth Estimation with Left-Right Consistency Using Deep Neural Network.

+#### disclaimer:
+ Most of this code is based on [monodepth](https://github.com/mrharicot/monodepth).
+We extended their work and added the lidar data into our training.
+The authors take no credit from Monodepth, therefore the licenses should remain intact.
+Please cite their work if you find them helpful.

 [comment]:<p align="center">
 [comment]:  <img src="http://visual.cs.ucl.ac.uk/pubs/monoDepth/monodepth_teaser.gif" alt="monodepth">